 Relevance: HLTAMB010 Manage and coordinate resources for emergency operation has been reworked to tailor the content to be specifically appropriate to major incidents involving multiple casualties where workers may be on their own for a period of time.
 This update has now moved the content away from specifically office-based scenarios and incorporates management of the scene, as well as clinical components.
 This updated unit is now titled HLTOUT009 Manage the scene of a major incident.

 Regulation and Registration: Since registration for Paramedics was legislated, all Paramedics have been required to obtain a Higher Education bachelor’s degree qualification.
 The Units subject to the current update comprise the only non-degree national qualifications for other support workers in the pre-hospital and out-of-hospital sectors.
 The IRC has agreed that these qualifications continue to have relevance to first responders and support staff, particularly those in remote or offshore locations.
 The HLT51015 Diploma of Paramedical Science title and application have therefore been updated for consistency within the suite of qualifications and will be provisionally titled the Diploma of Emergency Health Care, given the recent establishment of mandatory registration for Paramedics.

 This project is being overseen by the Ambulance and Paramedic IRC.
 The membership of this committee is as follows:

 Following the close of the consultation period, feedback received will be collated and evaluated.
-This feedback will inform the development of Draft 2, which will be made publicly available for validation prior to the submission for endorsement.
+This feedback will inform the development of the final draft for submission for endorsement.

 For more information or to discuss, please contact Gary Dunshea at email@example.com or by phone on (02) 9392 8100.